 Care During COVID-19

-At Cooley Dickinson Medical Group Rheumatology, we’re committed to taking care of you during the current health care crisis and to upholding our safe care commitment.
-Telephone, virtual visits and in-person visits are available.
-Please click on the link below for more information.
+At Cooley Dickinson Medical Group Rheumatology, we’re committed to taking care of you and your family.
+Learn about our safe care commitment.
+Virtual and in-person visits are available.

 Diagnosis is a crucial element of every medical specialty, but perhaps especially in the discipline of rheumatology.
 Symptoms that include pain and swelling can be present in the course of numerous conditions including gout, osteoporosis and various forms of arthritis, but the best treatments for each can vary widely depending on the underlying cause of the illness.
 Increasingly, rheumatology has become a study of the immune system, as more and more of the conditions it strives to treat are linked to autoimmune diseases like lupus, fibromyalgia and psoriasis, which can all cause painful inflammation in joints and connective tissues.